-7,827 Criminal Cases In Question After Lab Tech Faked Drug Case Results
+7,827 Criminal Cases In Question After Lab Tech Faked Drug Case Results in New Jersey

 PASSAIC COUNTY – According to state officials, a lab technician for the State Police allegedly faked results in a drug case, which has put 7,827 other criminal cases into question.

 The technician, Kamalkant Shah, has been working as a laboratory technician for the State Police laboratory in Little Falls.
 He has worked on a total of 7,827 criminal cases.
 In one of the cases, he was found to have “dry labbed” suspected marijuana.
 A memo released on 29 February from Deputy Public Defender Judy Fallon to Public Defender Joseph Krakora stated that Shah’s essentially accused of making up data.

 The memo, which was released Tuesday on the New Jersey Municipal Court Law Update Service’s website, stated that Shah was basically observed writing ‘test results’ for suspected marijuana that was never tested.